 - Did anyone borrow the pot and potentially damage part of the Instant Pot?

-If your pot has been dropped or damaged or if you still can’t get it to come to pressure the best thing to do is a simple water test.
+If your pot has been dropped or damaged or if you still can’t get it to come to pressure the best thing to do is a simple Instant Pot water test.
 Then I’d recommend calling Instant Pot.

 Instant Pot has amazing customer service.
 They’ll help you get a replacement, a repair, or help you troubleshoot more difficult electronic issues.